sahilkhatiwada/backend-suite/README.md

 A single TypeScript-based monorepo offering modular, framework-agnostic, production-ready NPM packages under the scope `@backend-suite/*`.

-Each package is designed to solve a specific backend pain point — from environment management, schema syncing, and rate limiting to structured logging, authentication, webhooks, and job orchestration.
+Each package is designed to solve a specific backend pain point — from environment management, schema syncing, and rate limiting to structured logging, authentication, webhooks, job orchestration, multi-tenancy, validation, and more.

 ---

 ## Features
 - Modular, composable packages for backend development
 - TypeScript-first, strict settings
-- Production-ready utilities: env encryption, rate limiting, logging, schema management, authentication, webhooks, queues, and more
+- Production-ready utilities: env encryption, rate limiting, logging, schema management, authentication, webhooks, queues, multi-tenancy, validation, and more
 - Monorepo managed with TurboRepo and PNPM
 - Shared linting and formatting (ESLint, Prettier)
-- Comprehensive tests (Vitest)
+- Comprehensive tests (Vitest) with robust automation and DB test skipping
 - Automated versioning and publishing (Changesets, GitHub Actions)
+- **All packages at version 0.2.0**

 ---